The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It's also important to understand that these wild, scary thoughts we have during a panic attack (such as “I'm going to have a heart attack”) simply aren't true.

-Our fearful thoughts become amplified.
+Your fearful thoughts become amplified.

 Everything becomes blown out of proportion and exaggerated.

-In other words – we panic!
+In other words – you panic!

 Always.